jaegertracing/jaeger-clickhouse/sharding-and-replication.md

 CREATE TABLE IF NOT EXISTS jaeger_operations AS jaeger_operations_local ENGINE = Distributed('{cluster}', default, jaeger_operations_local, rand());
 ```

-The `AS <table-name>` statement creates table with the same schema as the specified one.
+* The `AS <table-name>` statement creates table with the same schema as the specified one.
-The `Distributed` engine takes as parameters cluster , database, table name and sharding key.
+* The `Distributed` engine takes as parameters cluster , database, table name and sharding key.

-If the distributed table is not created on all ClickHouse nodes the Jaeger query fails to get the data from the storage.
+If the distributed table is not created on all Clickhouse nodes the Jaeger query fails to get the data from the storage.

 ### Deploy Clickhouse